Andrerg01/updatecircles/README.md

 **-i** Indicates the program that you are about to pass the path of image files as inputs (can be as many as are needed).

 *Example:*
-`python updateCircles.py -u -c EMTX3 -i Some/Path/Or/Just/The/Name/ETMX3_Snapshot_I_Just_took.tiff`
+`python3 updateCircles.py -u -c EMTX3 -i Some/Path/Or/Just/The/Name/ETMX3_Snapshot_I_Just_took.tiff`

 The user will then be presented with a side by side comparison of the reference and inputed images with updated svg files, and prompted to approve and replace the current svg file.

 ### Updating Circles Without command line options (not recommended)

-By simply calling `python updateCircles.py`.
+By simply calling `python3 updateCircles.py`.
 The program will prompt the user about what is to be done and which files are needed.

 ### All Options